The importance of using a modern, up-to-date computer in the professional translation industry cannot be overstated.

 Machine translation is useful in the sense that it is quick, cheap and efficient for certain types of text.
 However, relying completely on computers for translations is not a very good idea since it will be prone to errors.
 After all, it is but a machine.
 Language mostly depends on the fact that it is context-embedded and it takes the help of a human being to understand the true meaning behind the words.

 Therefore, to ensure the computers translate texts into completely publishable quality texts, they must be reviewed by an individual person.
 The key to getting the best results is translating texts with the help of computers and then reviewing them by the help of a person so that the original context of the entire text is not changed.
 Modern computers nowadays use a sort of approach for translations called “linguistic knowledge”.
-Linguistic knowledge translators have two steps of approach: one for the target language and one for the source language.
+Certified translators have two steps of approach: one for the target language and one for the source language.
 Simultaneously, these powerful computers also check for grammar and semantics in the language source.

 The computers also analyze a huge amount of identical texts in the source and target languages.
 The program in it then uses the variants that match most frequently and uses them in translation.
 This method is called statistical machine translation.
 Google Translate, for example, uses this method.
 It does not apply grammatical rules as because its algorithms are based on statistical analysis.

 There is also another majorly used tool called the computer-assisted translation.
 The computer-assisted translation or computer-aided translation, or CAT is used when a human translator is translating a text with the help of software designed by computers to help and facilitate the process of translation.
-Using a fast computer with a solid state drive is the best choice for translators working with CAT tools, as the software will work much faster, saving you time.
+Using a fast computer with a solid-state drive is the best choice for translators working with CAT tools, as the software will work much faster, saving you time.

-At BeTranslated, the experienced team of certified translators always work using the latest software and the best IT solutions to provide you with polished, fluent translations.
+At BeTranslated, the experienced team of seasoned translators always work using the latest software and the best IT solutions to provide you with polished, fluent translations.
 Get in touch today for a free quote!